Judson A. Brewer: Media appearances

 Charlotte Liebman quoted Brewer's explanation of counter-productive self-criticism: "When we get caught up in self-referential thinking — the type that happens with rumination, worry, guilt or self-judgment — it activates self-referential brain networks...
 When we let go of that mental chatter and go easy on ourselves, these same brain regions quiet down."
 To achieve self-compassion, Brewer recommended using "any practice that helps us stay in the moment and notice what it feels like to get caught up.
 See how painful that is compared to being kind to ourselves."
 Brewer has also addressed the "empty your mind" misconception about meditation: "Meditation is not about emptying our minds or stopping our thoughts, which is impossible...
 It's about changing our relationships to our thoughts."

 TED Talk

 The subject of Brewer's 2015 TED Talk was "A simple way to break a bad habit".
 It was the fourth most popular TED talk of the year and as of 2019 had been viewed more than 19 million times.

 Personal life

-Brewer and his wife Mahri reside in Massachusetts.
+Brewer grew up in Indianapolis, Indiana.
+As a boy, he delivered papers for the Indianapolis News and later received a college scholarship sponsored by the newspaper.
+Brewer and his wife Mahri live in Massachusetts, where they enjoy hiking, biking, and meditating.